Yorko/mlcourse.ai/_sources/book/topic06/topic06_intro.md

    Go on with feature engineering and try to achieve ~ 0.955 (or higher) ROC AUC on the [Public Leaderboard](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2/leaderboard).
 Alternatively, if a better solution is already shared by the time you join the competition, try to improve the best publicly shared solution by at least 0.5%.
 However, **please do not share high-performing solutions**, it ruins the competitive spirit of the competition and also hurts some other courses which also have this competition in their syllabus;

 3\.
-Complete [Bonus Assignment 6](bonus06) we walk you through beating a baseline in a competition where the task is to predict the popularity of an article published on Medium.
+Complete [Bonus Assignment 6](bonus06), where we walk you through beating a baseline in a competition where the task is to predict the popularity of an article published on Medium.
 The basic solution uses text only.
 But on the go, you'll create a lot of additional features to improve the model.
-Also, in this assignment, you'll learn some dirty Kaggle hacks. (optional, available under Patreon ["Bonus Assignments" tier](https://www.patreon.com/ods_mlcourse)).
+Also, in this assignment, you'll learn some dirty Kaggle hacks (optional, available under Patreon ["Bonus Assignments" tier](https://www.patreon.com/ods_mlcourse)).